TSVer: A Benchmark for Fact Verification Against Time-Series Evidence: Annotation Process

 As the source of our time series data, we selected Our World in Data (OWID)\footnote{\url{https://ourworldindata.org/}}, a non-profit online publication that compiles and curates open-access datasets on global issues such as population, health, economic development, environment, and governance.
 OWID’s focus on socially and politically relevant topics aligns well with the kinds of subjects that are frequently addressed in professional fact-checking.
 Moreover, OWID is a useful source as it integrates data from a variety of original sources and applies consistent post-processing steps, including the standardization of country names and regional groupings, unit normalization, and computation of derived indicators (e.g., per capita values).

 To constrain the complexity of the dataset and simplify alignment with claims, we restricted our scope to time series reported at an annual resolution.
 However, we also included data sources for which meaningful annual aggregates could be computed from higher-frequency data.
 In total, we selected \num{400} time series spanning a wide range of domains.
-The largest time series in our dataset in terms of the number of records is "Annual Average Surface Temperature," containing \num{217899} datapoints.
-One of the longest in temporal coverage is "Population Density," which extends back to \num{10000}BC.
-Many other time series extend back to around 1850, with 1950 being the most common starting year.

 Each time series was paired with metadata provided by OWID, including its title, description (including associated notes), and units.
 Examples of this metadata can be found in Appendix~\ref{sec:appendix_datasetdetails}.